linode/docs/docs/guides/networking/linode-network/an-overview-of-ipv6-on-linode/index.md

 ## Additional IPv6 Addresses

 If a single IPv6 address isn't sufficient for your application, additional IPv6 addresses are provided through large address blocks, also called routed ranges or pools.
 From these ranges, you can manually configure individual IPv6 addresses on your Linode.
-See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/#adding-an-ip-address) and [Linux Static IP Configuration](/docs/networking/linux-static-ip-configuration) guides for instructions on adding an IPv6 range and to learn how to configure it within your system.
+See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/#adding-an-ip-address) and [Manual Network Configuration on a Compute Instance](/docs/guides/networking/linode-network/manual-network-configuration/) guides for instructions on adding an IPv6 range and to learn how to configure it within your system.

 The size of each block is identified through a prefix.
 These are indicated with a slash `/` followed by a number in base 10: the length of the network **prefix** in bits.
 This translates to the number of available addresses that are available in the range (or pool).
 For example, the prefix `/48` contains 2<sup>128-48</sup> = 2<sup>80</sup> = 1,208,925,819,614,629,174,706,176 addresses.
 For an address like `2001:db8:1234::/48` the block of addresses is `2001:db8:1234:0000:0000:0000:0000:0000` to `2001:db8:1234:ffff:ffff:ffff:ffff:ffff`.